-Weeks later they called off the organised walks through the woods, all the locals and friends lined up with their worried looks, taking small steps forward, gazing at the fallen leaves, cold hands holding scorching hot coffee in paper cups.
-In the days that followed, I saw Mrs. Davis sitting on the porch several times, just sitting there and staring at the lake.
+Weeks later they called off the organised walks through the woods, with all the locals and friends lined up, taking small steps forward, gazing at the fallen leaves, cold hands holding scorching hot coffee in paper cups.
+In the days that followed, I would often see Mrs. Davis sitting on her old porch, just sitting there and staring at the lake.
 She didn’t know it at the time, nobody did, but her son would stay gone, gone for good.

 It took time but the nightmares eventually found me.
 Maybe I had seen Peter calling out for help as he tried to escape the lampreys.
 Maybe he had managed to free himself and throw one away, only to have the tentacle come back under the water to get him, several of them grabbing at him, curling their bodies around his arms and legs, pulling him down into the dark.
 Maybe I had seen all of that, maybe I just wanted to forget.

 They say some things stay with you.
 Almost fifty years later, I still think about Peter and that morning by the lake.
 After mom passed away, I toyed with the idea of selling our house but never quite had the courage.
 The paint is cracking on the walls and every year I make a mental note to have it re-painted.
 Sometimes I sit at the kitchen window and look across at Peter’s old house, where a new family now lives.
 I never go near the lake.